Port and "Baix La Mar" quarter

 Going north we'll find the fishers' nets on the port displaying one of Dénia's most traditional activities: fishing.

-In front of the Old Fish Exchange we can see "golondrina" motor boats and catamarans carrying out regular coastal excursions.
+In front of the Old Fish Market we can see "golondrina" motor boats and catamarans carrying out regular coastal excursions.

 At the end of the Cervantes Esplanade we can observe, just in front, the Monument to Climate, which reminds us of Dénia's privileged weather conditions with a yearly 20º C average.
 The vegetation around it slightly hides it but, if we look carefully, we'll see the image of a woman symbolising weather.

 In front, there is an outstanding building of very straight lines.
-It is the new Fish Exchange opened in 1997 where the fish arrives and the auction is carried out automatically (electronically).
+It is the new Fish Market (POSIT) opened in 1997 where the fish arrives and the auction is carried out automatically (electronically).
 The auction is carried out following the dropping price technique.

-We can see the fishing boats arriving to port near the Fish Exchange, how they throw ice in the fish and how they unload it and, later on, how the auction takes place around 5 p.m.
+We can see the fishing boats arriving to port near the Fish Market (POSIT), how they throw ice in the fish and how they unload it and, later on, how the auction takes place around 16.30 h .
 It can all be followed from the wide windows in the first floor.
 Furthermore, we can also buy fish from 17.00 h until 20.00 h aprox.

 Each year, there is a one month biological halt, meaning that auctions on those dates will only be captures from the traditional tresmall craft variety, which do not have a biological halt period, as well as fish coming from other fishing brotherhoods.
-Auctions take place at 2 p.m. instead of 5 p.m. and sales are still held at 5 p.m.
+Auctions take place at 14.00 h, instead of 17.00 h, and the sale will continue to take place at 17.00 h.

 The fishing port of Dénia is of great importance due to the great quality and variety of the fish reaching the port.

-After the new Fish Exchange we find some wharves with leisure boats.
-It's the local sport club.
+After the new Fish Market we find some wharves with leisure boats.
+It's the local port.
 This port has 501 moorings for boats of a maximum 8 m. length.

-Further to this small port, Dénia has 2 bigger sport ports, which give berth to boats of greater length.
-The Nautical Club gives shelter to boats up to 20 m. long and the La Marina Sports Port, with a capacity for boats up to 60 m. long.
-Both are situated in another area, towards les Rotes, to the south of the city.
+Further to this small port, Dénia has 2 bigger sport ports, which give berth to boats of greater length: the Yacht Club gives shelter to boats up to 20 m. long and the Marina de Dénia, with a capacity for boats up to 60 m. long.
+Both are situated in another area, towards Les Rotes, to the south of the city.